flashbots/mev-boost/README.md

 ```bash
 ./mev-boost -config config.yaml
 ```
-**Notice:** This feature is strictly meant for advanced users and extra care should be taking when setting up timing game associated parameters
+**Notice:** This feature is strictly meant for advanced users and extra care should be taken when setting up timing game associated parameters

 #### 1. Global Timeouts
 These settings apply to all relays and define the hard boundaries for the `getHeader` operation.